Auto-Follow Group Membership

 group_store::apply_group_op_mutations refuse a TeeAdmissionPolicySet

 targeting a subgroup.
 Subgroup policy bytes in any legacy op logs are ignored.
-A deferred
+Admission — including

 Rate Limit & Backpressure